yakavetsiv/ac-bo-hackathon.github.io/resources.md

 ## Orientation Modules

-Please complete the following orientation assignments in preparation for the hackathon.
-These modules are designed to help you get familiar with the tools and concepts you'll need to participate in the hackathon.
-If you are already familiar with Git and GitHub, you may skip to the GitHub Classroom tutorial.
-Note that you will need to [create a GitHub account](https://github.com/join) to access these resources.
-Additional resources are listed in other sections on this page.
+Please complete the following orientation assignments in preparation for the hackathon to familiarize the tools and concepts you'll need.
+You will need to [create a GitHub account](https://github.com/join) to access these resources.
+If you are already familiar with git and GitHub, you may skip directly to "Intro to GitHub Classroom".

 <table>
     <tr>